The questions in this quiz are from The Study of Language (THIRD EDITION) book written by GEORGE YULE.

 Try again

-#5. using words such as (here) or (there) as a way of ‘pointing’ to a location with language
+#8. using words such as (now) or (tomorrow) as a way of ‘pointing’ to a time with language

-#6. using words such as (him) or (them) as a way of ‘pointing’ to a person with language
+#9. using words such as (here) or (there) as a way of ‘pointing’ to a location with language

 #14. using words such as (this) or (here) as a way of ‘pointing’ with language